imdrasil/jennifer_sqlite3_adapter/README.md

 ## Usage

-This shard supports Jennifer `0.9.0` and above.
-It is tested with SQLite `3.22.0` version.
+This shard supports Jennifer `0.11.0` and above.
+It is tested with SQLite `3.36.0` version.
+Some of features may not work on older versions.

 ```crystal
 require "jennifer"